ramon349/JBI2023_TCAV_debiasing/README.md

 # Preparing datasets
  - I define a class to load Image Date under  datasets/image_data.py
  - it is able to load png/jpg images supported by PIL
- - it expects you provide a jbi/config file with the following information
+ - it expects you provide a config file with the following information
     - data_path: absolute path to csv file
     - inside the csf file you should define a split colum for train/val/test
     - col_info has additional metadata